 Before we get started…

-We here at IBUSA have chosen to combine our discussion of these two different diseases within the same article and will use the term ADHD and ADD interchangeably.
+For this reason, we here at IBUSA have chosen to combine our discussion of these two different diseases within the same article and will use the terms ADHD and ADD interchangeably.

 Can I qualify for life insurance after I’ve been diagnosed with Hyperactivity Disorder (ADHD) and/or Attention Deficit Disorder (ADD)?

-It is possible to qualify for life insurance after being diagnosed with Hyperactivity Disorder (ADHD) or Attention Deficit Disorder (ADD), but the terms of the policy and the premiums you will be required to pay may be affected by your condition.
+It is possible to qualify for life insurance after being diagnosed with Hyperactivity Disorder (ADHD) or Attention Deficit Disorder (ADD).
+Still, the terms of the policy and the premiums you will be required to pay may be affected by your condition.

 It is worth noting that life insurance policies for individuals with pre-existing conditions may have exclusions or limitations on coverage, and the premiums may be higher than those for individuals without pre-existing conditions.